nanocurrency/nano-docs/docs/commands/rpc-protocol.md

 ### account_balance
 Returns how many RAW is owned and how many have not yet been received by **account**

---8<-- "unconfirmed-information.md"
-    The pending balance is calculated from potentially unconfirmed blocks.
-The account's balance is obtained from its frontier.
-An atomic [account_info](#account_info) RPC call is recommended for the purposes of creating transactions.

 **Request:**
 ```json
 {